activatedgeek/blog/site/contents/ref/data/a-lot-of-movies.md

 This is a list of questions I've thought of visualizing so far for a qualitative inspection of the statistics.

+_Do not forget to scroll as some charts may be larger than they appear_.

 ### Count based